rhubarbwu/SchedJulia/README.md

 ### Files

-- Schedjulia uses integer units to represent time.
+- SchedJulia uses integer units to represent time.
 Of course, these units can be scaled to represent different timeslots of the time period.
   - For example, the range `[0-23]` can be used to represent the 24 hours in one day.
 - Appointments to be scheduled include their unit duration and attendees, stored in `appointments.txt`.